Rescue Dog Peeing in the House: Causes and Fixes

-As a Poodle and Golden Retriever mix (Goldendoodle), Trooper likely inherits intelligence, a friendly disposition, and a playful nature.
+As a Goldendoodle, Trooper inherits intelligence, a friendly disposition, and a playful nature from his Poodle and Golden Retriever heritage.
 However, he has a tendency to explore with his mouth and can ingest inappropriate items, necessitating careful management.
 He benefits tremendously from canine companionship, gaining confidence from a steady role model, and can be vocal when left alone.
-His coat will require moderate grooming to prevent matting and manage shedding, and he has a moderate energy level typical of his breeds.
+His coat will require moderate grooming to prevent matting and manage shedding, and he has a moderate energy level typical of his breeds, requiring daily walks and playtime.

 Trooper's ideal home is one that can provide loving guidance, structure, and consistency.
 It is absolutely essential that he is crated whenever unsupervised and actively watched when out in the home to prevent him from chewing or swallowing non-toy items.
 A stand-alone home without shared walls is preferred due to his vocal tendencies when alone.
 Crucially, Trooper requires another large, confident dog in the home to provide companionship and serve as a role model, helping him feel secure and supporting his continued growth.